jvohryzek/BrainEigenmodes_EDRLR/README.md

 Code related to the preprint titled "[Human brain dynamics are shaped by rare long-range connections over and above cortical geometry](https://www.pnas.org/doi/10.1073/pnas.2415102122)"

+Short Summary
+Explaining how structure of the brain gives rise to its emerging dynamics is a primary pursuit in neuroscience.
+We describe a fundamental anatomical constraint that emphasizes the key role of rare long-range (LR) connections in explaining functional organization of the brain in terms of spontaneous and task-evoked activity.
+Specifically, this constraint unifies brain geometry and local connectivity through the exponential distance rule while considering the LR exceptions to this local connectivity as derived from the structural connectome.
+In addition, when using this structural information, we show that the task-evoked brain activity is described by a low-dimensional manifold of several modes, suggesting that less is more for the efficient information processing in the brain.

 ## Folder descriptions

 1. `Connectome_Derivation/`: folder containing data and codes to derive the various anatomical priors